blantonl/RTLSDR-Airband/README.md

 RTLSDR-Airband
 =====================

-RTLSDR Airband is intended for Airband reception and online streaming to services such as liveatc.net
+RTLSDR Airband BCFY is intended for Airband reception and online streaming to www.broadcastify.com

 Features
 ---------------------